wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;By what sign do you recognise it?

 **M:**&ensp;That’s the point: it leaves no traces.
 There is nothing to recognise it by.
-It must be seen directly, by giving up all search for signs and approaches.
+It must be seen directly, by giveïng up all search for signs and approaches.
 When all names and forms have been given up, the real is with you.
 You need not seek it.
 Plurality and diversity are the play of the mind only.
 Reality is one.

 **Q:**&ensp;If reality leaves no evidence, there is no speaking about it.